joycefgoncalves/mini_project_ecommerce/README.md

 ## Overview
 This project is an e-commerce application built using Flask and SQLAlchemy.
 It provides a RESTful API for managing customers, products, orders, and more.

-## Project Requirements
-The project requirements outline the key features and functionalities of the application.
-See [Project Requirements](#project-requirements) section for details.

 ## Project Structure
 The project directory is structured as follows:
 - `app/`: Contains the application logic.
 - `config.py`: Configuration settings for the Flask application.
 - `run.py`: Entry point of the application.
 - `README.md`: This file containing project information.

-## Installation
-1. Clone the repository:

 ## Project Requirements
 - **Customer and CustomerAccount Management**: